real estate dispute arbitration in Williamstown, Ohio 45897

 The agreed sale price was $375,000, with a closing date set for July 15, 2023.
 However, as the closing approached, issues arose around an old easement and several boundary discrepancies that Clara claimed were never disclosed.
 James believed the property was exactly as represented, but an unexpected survey showed a 0.6-acre portion of the land was legally owned by the neighboring estate of a deceased farmer.

-When Clara refused to renegotiate or reduce the price, asserting that the discrepancy was minor and did not affect the overall value, James pushed for a resolution.
+the claimant refused to renegotiate or reduce the price, asserting that the discrepancy was minor and did not affect the overall value, James pushed for a resolution.
 Both parties agreed to binding arbitration to avoid costly litigation.

-The arbitration hearing was held on October 11, 2023, at the Defiance County Courthouse with retired judge Patricia Montgomery presiding.
+The arbitration hearing was held on October 11, 2023, at the Hancock County Courthouse with retired judge Patricia Montgomery presiding.
 Over three intense sessions, both sides presented evidence including survey maps from two separate firms, property tax records, and testimonies from local real estate experts.

-Clara’s lawyer argued that the discrepancy was the buyer’s responsibility to verify, citing the “as is” clause in the sales contract.
+Clara’s lawyer argued that the discrepancy was the buyer’s responsibility to verify, citing the as is” clause in the sales contract.
 James’s attorney countered that material facts had been concealed, and James had a right to a price adjustment or rescission.

 Judge Montgomery issued her decision on November 5, 2023, concluding that while Clara was not intentionally deceitful, she had a duty to disclose the survey findings before closing.
 The arbitrator ruled that James was entitled to a $45,000 reduction from the original purchase price to reflect the missing acreage and the inconvenience caused.